Skip to content

 • The intentional killing of another person during the commission of another felony

-• The defendant was employed to carry out the killing or paid someone else to commit the Murder
+• The defendant was employed to carry out the killing or paid someone else to commit the murder

 • Murder was committed during the escape or attempted escape from a penal institution